Halloween (franchise): Overview

-Halloween 4: The Return of Michael Myers, as the title suggests, features the return of Michael Myers (George P. Wilbur) to the film series.
-It is revealed that Michael has been in a comatose state for ten years since the explosion in Halloween II.
-While being transferred back to Smith's Grove, Michael awakens upon hearing that Laurie Strode died in a car accident after having a daughter, Jamie Lloyd (Danielle Harris).
+Halloween 4: The Return of Michael Myers, as the title suggests, features the return of Michael Myers (George P. Wilbur) to the film series, and creating a different continuity called the “Thorn Timeline”.
+This film reveals that Michael has been in a comatose state for ten years since the explosion in Halloween II.
+While being transferred back to Smith's Grove, Michael awakens upon hearing that Laurie Strode died in a car accident and leaving behind a daughter, Jamie Lloyd (Danielle Harris).
 Michael escapes and makes his way to Haddonfield in search of his niece, while Dr. Loomis pursues him once again.
 Eventually, the police track Michael down and shoot him several times before he falls down a mine shaft.

 Halloween 5: The Revenge of Michael Myers picks up directly where the previous film ends and has Michael (Don Shanks) surviving the gunshots and the fall down the mine; he stumbles upon a hermit who bandages him up.
 One year later, and showing signs of a psychic connection to Jamie, Michael tracks her to a local child mental health clinic.
 Using Jamie as bait, Loomis manages to capture Michael.
 The film ends with Michael being taken into police custody, only to be broken out of jail by a mysterious stranger, all dressed in black (whose black boots were shown throughout the entire film).

 Halloween: The Curse of Michael Myers picks up the story six years after the events of Halloween 5.
 The mysterious stranger who broke Michael out of jail also kidnapped Jamie Lloyd (J. C. Brandy).
 Jamie, having been held captive by the man in black, gives birth to a baby boy with whom she escapes, while Michael (George P. Wilbur) pursues them.
 Michael kills Jamie and continues searching for her baby; the infant is found and brought to safety by Tommy Doyle (Paul Rudd), the young boy who was babysat by Laurie Strode in the first film.
 It is revealed that Michael is driven by the Curse of Thorn, which forces a person to kill their entire family in order to save all of civilization.
 The mysterious stranger is revealed to be Dr. Loomis's colleague, Dr. Terrence Wynn (Mitchell Ryan), who is part of a cult who protect the chosen individual so that they may complete their task.
 With the help of Kara Strode (Marianne Hagan), Laurie's adoptive cousin, Tommy keeps the infant from Michael, who slaughters Wynn and his followers.
 Michael is finally subdued by Tommy, who injects him with large quantities of tranquilizers inside the Smith's Grove Sanitarium before escaping.